anuragkulkarni97/Goodwill-BI-Dashboard/README.md

 A comprehensive business intelligence project building an end-to-end Power BI dashboard for Goodwill Industries - Palm Beaches, Treasure Coast and Manasota.

-This repository covers the complete BI pipeline from synthetic data generation and data modelling through custom DAX measure development, Power Query transformations, and a six-page interactive dashboard, including a Python-powered OLS revenue forecast for FY2025.
+This repository covers the complete BI pipeline from synthetic data generation and data modelling through custom DAX measure development, Power Query transformations, and a six-page interactive dashboard, a Power BI ETS revenue forecast for FY2025.

 The dashboard is built on a synthetic dataset modelled on real Goodwill operational data across 12 store locations, 8 product categories, and 5 workforce development programs spanning FY2023 through FY2024, submitted as a BI Analyst work sample in February 2025.